 Now the time has come to get onto the road.
 You may consider joining a group of friends or a cycling club.
 If you feel that company would help you cycle better, go ahead, join the group.
 But if you feel pushed and unable to pedal at a comfortable pace, then choose to cycle solo, at least till the time you feel you can comfortably keep up with the group.

 'Am I cycling fast and for long enough?
 This thought may cross your mind.
 Don't worry about these two elements for now.
 You are not participating in any competition.
 Your current level of fitness will determine the ground you cover and your speed levels.
 Cycle till the time you feel out of breath.
 With regular cycling, your fitness levels will improve and the distance and speed of your cycling will increase as well.
 Just aim to get better and more comfortable with each additional day.

-If gears on a bicycle are confusing, let’s give you a basic understanding.
+If gears on a bicycle are confusing, let's give you a basic understanding.
 Gears are great when you need the extra power when cycling uphill.
-You have two gears shifters, one on the left for the front wheel and on the right for the rear one.
-When you have just started cycling don’t worry about being on the ‘right’ gear.
+You have two gear shifters, one on the left for the front wheel and on the right for the rear one.
+When you have just started cycling don't worry about being in the 'right' gear.
 Simply choose a gear that allows you to pedal easily and comfortably.
 Keep these two things in mind when cycling uphill.
 One, change the gears on the right shifter to make pedaling easier.
 And two, start using the ones on the left when you start running out of gears on the right.
 With a bit of practice, you will remember which gear shifter controls which derailleur and in which direction you need to pull or push.